JoAnn Elam Collection

 JoAnn Elam (1949-2009) was a Chicago-based experimental independent filmmaker.
 Her short experimental and documentary films capture the spirit and ethos of a politically active, feminist, and socially conscious artist.

-After high school (which she attended in Kansas City, Missouri from 1964 through 1966), Elam attended Antioch College in Yellow Springs, Ohio for one year.
+After JoAnn graduated high school (which she attended in Kansas City, Missouri from 1964 to 1966), her family moved to Chicago and JoAnn attended Antioch College in Yellow Springs, Ohio for one year.
 She soon lost interest in getting a college degree, but liked the politically progressive lifestyle of the school and artistic community, so she stayed in Yellow Springs.
 She met her first husband, filmmaker Bill Brand, at Antioch during this time.
+In the late 1960s, the experimental film community that developed in and out of Antioch College was extremely vibrant, active, and influential.
+Paul Sharits was teaching there at the time, and Brand was working with and for Sharits on various film and audio pieces.
+It is during this time that Elam began making films on 8mm, in addition to collaborating on some of Brand's films.

 Elam traveled quite a bit during the late 1960s, and spent the summer of 1967 (the "Summer of Love") in San Francisco.
 While she was in San Francisco, Elam would crash with friends and occasionally on the street, following her own desires, passions, and ideas about life.
 She supported herself with knitting, which she would sell or trade to friends and the people she met in Haight-Ashbury.
 Throughout Elam's life she was very dedicated to making things from scratch – knitted clothes, bread, cake, etc.

 After Brand graduated from Antioch, he and Elam moved to Chicago where Brand began the MFA program in film at the School of the Art Institute of Chicago (SAIC).
+The pair married in 1972.
 Although Elam wasn't a student at SAIC, she was very much a part of the community of experimental filmmakers that developed out of the film department at the School of the Art Institute in the early 1970s.
 Stan Brakhage was teaching at the school at the time, and JoAnn regularly attended his lectures.
 Some of Elam's friends and fellow experimental filmmakers during this time included Saul Levine, Coleen Fitzgibbon and Marjorie Keller, among others.

 Filmmakers who were making films on 8mm and Super-8mm film at the time—such as Elam, Levine, and Keller—were considered a minority group within the experimental film community of Chicago.
 Some of the (mostly) male filmmakers who worked in 16mm film looked down on artists such as Elam, who chose to work in the less expensive, consumer, home movie format of 8mm.
 At the time Elam was shooting on 8mm film, it was already considered to be an outdated format (superseded by the introduction of Super 8mm film) and cameras and film stock were relatively inexpensive.
 Eight-millimeter cameras and editing equipment were portable and allowed the filmmaker to work at home, which was a part of the appeal for an artist without institutional access and support like Elam.
 The 8mm experimental film scene at this time was extremely vibrant and active, and filmmakers such as Levine, Keller and Elam developed a very particular aesthetic out of the constraints and possibilities afforded by the small gauge medium.
 In her own words, "Small gauge is not larger than life, it's part of life."